 - Leave at least 15 inches of wheat stubble for wildlife.
 To improve wildlife value, leave whole fields or portions of the field unsprayed and untilled, delay spraying, or plant cover crops.

-- To improve brood-rearing habitat, use of management strategies that disturb the soil, increase vegetative diversity, set back plant succession.
+- To improve brood-rearing habitat, use management strategies that disturb the soil, increase vegetative diversity, and set back plant succession.

 - Early-successional plants and bare ground in disked firebreaks provide key habitat requirements for broods.

 - Use a sweep net to compare insect abundance and diversity between fields.